 Best Oatmeal Cookies

-- Salted Butter (softened) – I always use salted butter, but if you only have unsalted, just add an extra pinch of salt to the dough.
-You can also substitute margarine if needed.
+- Salted Butter (softened) – I always use salted butter, but if you only have unsalted butter, use that and add an extra pinch of salt to the dough.
+You can also substitute margarine if needed!

 - Brown Sugar – We’re using a majority of brown sugar in this recipe to give the cookie a homey, comforting taste.
-Plus, it will stay chewy longer with more brown sugar.
+Plus, using more brown sugar will help it stay chewy longer.

 - Granulated Sugar